Casa Wabi: Architecture as Muse

 Casa Wabi has been instrumental in transforming a laid-back surfing community into a design destination, but one that, unlike the gated compounds of other resorts, treads gently on the landscape and communities around it.

 We are honored to partner with Fundación Casa Wabi to share the few weeks each year that are made available to travelers.
 All proceeds from reservations go directly to furthering the foundation’s programs.
+But please note: this a space to create, to be inspired, to make art, and to develop ideas.
+It is not a location for parties and other events of that nature—and all inquiries should be made with that mission in mind.

 Apply to stay at Casa Wabi here.